 Under the American Rescue Plan Act (ARPA) funding has been provided to expand the current Child Tax Credit (CTC) to $3,000 annually per child (or $250 monthly) between the ages of 6 and 17, while increasing it to $3,600 for children under the age of 6 (infants), equivalent to $300 monthly.
 The IRS will allow families to receive these payments on a monthly basis versus eligible recipients only being able to claim the credit in one lump sum via their tax return on an annual basis.
 Here’s some of the information included in this article, including common FAQs.

 - How will the IRS send the money?

 - What to do if the IRS overpays you?

 How much money I will get?

 Here is how much families can expect to get in total.
-These can be paid monthly or you can opt out and claim them in your 2021 tax return filed in 2022.
+These will be paid monthly OR you can opt out and claim them in your 2021 tax return filed in 2022.

 |Ages 5 and younger||Up to $3,600, with half as $300 monthly payments|

 |Ages 6 to 17||Up to $3,000, with half as $250 monthly payments|

 |Age 18||$500 one-time check|